-Oscars Twitter Teases Fans Ahead Of Hollywood’s Big Night
+Oscars’ Twitter Teases Fans Ahead Of Hollywood’s Big Night

 — ADAM LAMBERT (@adamlambert) February 18, 2019

 That show was slammed by both fans and critics.
-The Wrap noted that producer Allan Carr turned the normally dignified and glamorous show into what appeared to be a show without guidance, using big names such as Demi Moore and Bruce Willis, Michael Caine and Sean Connery and Roger Moore, Melanie Griffith and Don Johnson, Bob Hope and Lucille Ball, to be “Friends of Oscar” instead of hosts.
+The Wrap noted that producer Allan Carr turned the normally dignified and glamorous show into what appeared to be a show without guidance, using big names such as Demi Moore, Bruce Willis, Michael Caine, Sean Connery, Roger Moore, Melanie Griffith, Don Johnson, Bob Hope and Lucille Ball to be “Friends of Oscar” instead of hosts.
 He also kicked off the show with a disastrous opener starring Rob Lowe and Snow White, who helped guide viewers through a tour of Hollywood history.
 That show was considered the worst in Academy history.

 The Academy’s official site also reported that the Emmy-winning Oscars All Access: Red Carpet Live, which gives fans “insider access to the biggest night in Hollywood,” will be streamed live on Twitter at 3:30 p.m.
 PST/6:30 p.m.
 EST for the first time.
 It will be hosted by Laura Marano, Louis Virtel, and Chris Connelly.
-You can live stream at https://twitter.com/theacademy or @TheAcademy.

 The 91st Annual Academy Awards will air beginning at 8 p.m.
 EST on ABC.